aff3ct/MIPP/README.md

 An ARM SVE version is under construction.
 This version uses *SVE length specific* which is more appropriated to the MIPP architecture.
 This way, the size of the *MIPP registers* is defined at compilation.
-As a reminder, with SVE the sizes can be: 128, 256, 512, 1024 or 2048 bits.
+As a reminder, the vector length can vary from a minimum of 128 bits up to a maximum of 2048 bits, at 128-bit increments.
 It is specified at the compilation time by the `-msve-vector-bits=<size>` flag.

 ### Supported MIPP Operations